 Collaborating with Barcelona’s food bank

 Seafood Expo Global/Seafood Processing Global collaborated with Barcelona’s food bank, Banc dels Aliments, to collect seafood products donated by the exhibitors.
-This afternoon, more than 50 volunteers visited different stands to gather seafood products in a logistics device equipped with refrigerated vehicles for optimal transportation of food.
+This afternoon, more than 50 volunteers visited different stands to gather seafood products in a logistics device equipped with refrigerated vehicles for optimal food transportation.

 The latest product innovations and the future of the industry

-The global expo showcased the latest developments and trends in the seafood industry, highlighting health, sustainability and the commitment to climate-friendly foods, easy-to-prepare and new flavors products.
+The global expo showcased the latest developments and trends in the seafood industry, highlighting health, sustainability, and the commitment to climate-friendly foods, easy-to-prepare products, and new flavors.
 The event’s prestigious awards competition, Seafood Excellence Global Awards, recognized the best products represented at the Expo.
-Pescanova Spain and its Salmon Noodles was awarded Best Retail Product.
-GlobeXplore received the award for Best HORECA (hotel/restaurant/catering) Product for its Seaweed Spread – Yuzu and Ginger.
+Pescanova Spain and its Salmon Noodles were awarded Best Retail Product.
+GlobeXplore received the award for Best HORECA (hotel/restaurant/catering) Product for its Seaweed Spread: Yuzu and Ginger.

 About Seafood Expo Global and Seafood Processing Global

 Seafood Expo Global and Seafood Processing Global form the world’s largest seafood trade event.
 Thousands of buyers and suppliers from around the world attend the annual, three-day exposition to meet, network, and conduct business.
 Attending buyers represent importers, exporters, wholesalers, restaurants, supermarkets, hotels, and other retail and foodservice companies.
 Exhibiting suppliers offer the newest seafood products, processing and packaging equipment, and services available in the seafood market.
 SeafoodSource.com is the exposition’s official media.
 The exposition is produced by Diversified Communications, the international leader in seafood-industry expositions and media. www.seafoodexpo.com/global